Voyagoux : Tips & Inspiration

 5. Pike Place Chowder (Seattle, Washington) - Known for its clam chowder and other seafood dishes.

-Shopping and souvenirs
+Shopping and Souvenirs

 Popular shopping destinations

-1. Fifth Avenue (New York City) - A famous shopping street with luxury boutiques and department stores.
+1. Fifth Avenue (New York City) - A famous shopping street lined with luxury boutiques and department stores.

 2. Rodeo Drive (Beverly Hills, California) - An upscale shopping street lined with high-end designer stores.